akdevops12/ansible/README.md

-# Set up ansible with multiple hosts using containers hast your hosts servers
+# Set up ansible with multiple hosts using containers as your hosts servers